 (4.)
 THE THOUGHT THAT THIS COULD BE THE YEAR

-I’m 43 years old and only three times in my entire life has there been a horse to win the Triple Crown.
-American Pharoah broke the 37-year drought in 2015 when he won all three legs of the the sport’s most-prized honor.
+I’m 44 years old and only four times in my entire life has there been a horse to win the Triple Crown.
+American Pharoah broke the 37-year drought in 2015 when he won all three legs of the the sport’s most-prized honor the Justify accomplished the feat himself in 2018.
 To see a Triple Crown winner start the epic journey in person would be amazing.

 (5.)
 THE CARD